-Some patients may not even develop wisdom teeth, but for those that do, removal is pretty common.
-Drs.
-Morgan, Dover, and Argyle may recommend wisdom teeth removal as a preemptive measure.
+Some patients may not even develop wisdom teeth, but for those that do, removal is common.
+Dr. Jordan Argyle, Dr. Jonathan Morgan or Dr. Greg Dover may recommend wisdom teeth removal as a preemptive measure.
 This can help you avoid future complications, like a more difficult surgery.
 Most people have wisdom teeth removed for the following reasons:

-• They are impacted.
-Because of their position in your mouth, there typically do not come in normally.
-This can cause them to become trapped in your jawbone or gums, which can lead to swelling, tenderness, and pain
+- Because of their position in your mouth, they typically do not come in normally.
+This can cause them to become trapped in your jawbone or gums, which can lead to swelling, tenderness and discomfort.

-During a consultation appointment, Drs.
-Morgan, Dover, and Argyle will determine if you need to have your wisdom teeth removed.
+During a consultation appointment, we will determine if you need to have your wisdom teeth removed.
 We will talk about the process and discuss any existing health problems and medications you take on a regular basis.

 Removing wisdom teeth can traditionally cause anxiety and concern for patients.
-At Arrowhead Dental we can alleviate those concerns by first using 3D imaging to rule out common complications that were previously impossible to accurately diagnose with two dimensional x-rays.
-Second we will go over how we make the procedure comfortable and eliminate anxiety.
-Lastly, we go over how to prevent complications and manage recovery.
+At Arrowhead Dental, we can alleviate those concerns by first using 3D imaging to rule out common complications that were previously impossible to accurately diagnose with two-dimensional X-rays.
+Second, we will go over how we make the procedure comfortable and eliminate anxiety.
+Lastly, we will go over how to prevent complications and manage recovery.

-During the surgery, Drs.
-Morgan, Dover, and Argyle will cut your gums (and sometimes bone), to get the teeth out.
-In some cases, the tooth has to be broken into several pieces to be removed.
+During the surgery, we will cut your gums (and sometimes bone) to get the teeth out.
+In some cases, the tooth must be broken into several pieces to be removed.
 Once the teeth are out, we will suture the incision to foster a quick healing process.
 The entire procedure usually takes about 45 minutes or less.